Ooma pricing, features, and limitations: Everything to know in 2026

 2. Easy to connect with your existing tools

 Ready to connect with your CRM?
-Upgrade to the Business tier to unlock HubSpot, Salesforce, and Gong integrations.
+Upgrade to the Business tier to unlock HubSpot, Salesforce, Pipedrive, Attio, and Gong integrations.
 It’s still more affordable than Ooma’s Pro Plus plan — and a lot easier to set up.

 3. Get clear insights into your team’s performance